-If you don't own one of those handy pom-pom-making gadgets, don't fret: You can make a pom pom just as easily with supplies you already have at home.
-Check out our pom pom video tutorial here!
+If you don't own one of those handy pom-pom-making gadgets, don't fret: You can make one just as easily with supplies you already have at home.
+The below tutorial walks you through exactly how, with extra details on how to attach it to something you stitched yourself or bought at the store.
+Win!

 What You Need